sunnychase/HexadMasterStrategy/README.md

 5. Open Strategy Settings (gear icon) to configure filters
 6. Run backtest and export results if needed

 ---

-## 🛠️ Customization Ideas

-- Add ATR-based stop loss and take profit
-- Add session filtering (RTH vs Globex)
-- Add sentiment/news filters via webhook
-- Visualize pattern zones with background highlights

----

 ### Author:

 This version is designed for full practical use in live markets or historical evaluation.

 Sunny Chase, All rights reserved, 2025